yanivdll/prodissues/source/posts/the-watch-first-impression.html.markdown

 But overall, I'm happy with the Watch.
 I think it'll be a good replacement for my current watch, and I see how it can help me break the unhealthy ties with my iPhone.
 Now, all I have to do is get one of my own, assuming my wife come up with the same conclusion.

+**Update** - Well she didn't.
+After 2 days with the watch my wife concluded that it's beautiful and humble, but not useful enough to justify the expense.

 [^watch]: I wear a simple [polar watch](http://www.amazon.com/Polar-RS100-Heart-Monitor-Stopwatch/dp/B000FW3Z6O)
 [^1]: If you use the [silicon case](http://store.apple.com/us/product/MGQF2ZM/A/iphone-6-silicone-case-black) you know what a hassle it is